Zshoham/BinBuff/README.md

 All implementations support the same basic API described here.

 ## Abstract API

 The library uses a `Buffer` to serialize and deserialize data, the buffer holds the data written into it and can be set to write or read mode.

-* once in read mode the buffer cannot be written into and only read operations may be preformed.
+- once in read mode the buffer cannot be written into and only read operations may be performed.

-* in write mode, only write operations will be possible.
+- in write mode, only write operations will be possible.
 When in write mode the buffer may also be either dynamic or static.

-* Dynamic Buffer - will adapt its size to the data being inserted into it.
+- Dynamic Buffer - will adapt its size to the data being inserted into it.

-* Static Buffer - has a set size that cannot change and trying to write into it over its size limit will result in an error.
+- Static Buffer - has a set size that cannot change and trying to write into it over its size limit will result in an error.

-* Creating a buffer :
+- Creating a buffer:

-  * create a dynamic buffer in write mode.
+- - create a dynamic buffer in write mode.

-  * create a static buffer in write mode.
+  - create a static buffer in write mode.

-  * create buffer from byte array in write mode.
+  - create a buffer from byte array in write mode.

-* Write into buffer :
+- Write into the buffer :

-  * Write primitive data types into the buffer.
+- - Write primitive data types into the buffer.

-* Write array types into the buffer.
+  - Write array types into the buffer.

-  * Write generic data types into the buffer, this means that any type can be serialized using a custom serializer, though some types are supported 'out of the box'.
+- - Write generic data types into the buffer, this means that any type can be serialized using a custom serializer, though some types are supported 'out of the box'.

-* Read from buffer :
+- Read from buffer :

-  * Read primitive data types from buffer.
+- - Read primitive data types from a buffer.

-  * Read array types from buffer, given array to read to and desired length.
+  - Read array types from a buffer, given array to read to and desired length.

-  * Read generic data types from buffer.
-  Note that usually a type being deserializable is a stronger constraint than being serializable
-    and so a type might be serializable but not deserializable.
+  - Read generic data types from a buffer.
+Note that usually a type being deserializable is a stronger constraint than being serializable and so a type might be serializable but not deserializable.

-  Reading from a buffer will return the data that was read and but will now remove it from the buffer.
+- Reading from a buffer will return the data that was read and will remove it from the buffer.

 ## Pseudocode Usage

-this is an example usage that uses pseudocode to demonstrate the how to library is to be used:
+this is an example usage that uses pseudocode to demonstrate how the library is to be used:

 ```pseudocode
 Person {